 Rheumatoid arthritis (RA) can cause a variety of symptoms that can make it difficult to go about your daily activities.
 These symptoms can include:

-Current treatments include over-the-counter (OTC) pain relievers, immunosuppressants, corticosteroids, and other drugs.
-These drugs may help ease your symptoms and slow down the progression of your RA.
+These medications may help ease your symptoms and slow down the progression of your RA.
 They may also bring side effects.